thenewdarling/Spellbook/readme.md

 The contents have been checked to be up to date with:

 - Sword Coast Adventurer's Guide, v2.1 (2020)
+- Xanathar's Guide to Everything v1.0 (2020)
 - Tasha's Cauldron of Everything (2020)
-- Xanathar's Guide to Everything v1.0 (2020)
-	- Barb features to be confirmed after adding:

-Path of the Ancestral Guardian (p.
-9).
-In the Path of the An- cestral Guardian Features table, all three instances of “d8” are now “d6”.

 # Credits